Upplýsingar um umsóknar- og inntökuferli á alþjóðlegum meistaranámsbrautum eru eingöngu á ensku.

 Applicants will have completed a BA or BMus degree in music or related fields of art and theory.

-Those applicants that do not have a bachelor degree in music can be admitted to the programme provided that they demonstrate a knowledge of music, musical skills and experience in music performance - or a hybrid form of artistic performance built on a strong musical foundation.
+In exceptional cases an applicant, with an established career and considerable experience, who does not hold a bachelor degree can be admitted to the programme providing he/she demonstrates broad knowledge of music, musical skills and experience in music performance - or a hybrid form of artistic performance built on a strong musical foundation.

 The MMus programme for New Audiences and Innovative Practice is an international programme conducted in English.
 Students must be proficient in spoken and written English in the academic context.
 Applicants may be required to submit evidence of English proficiency.